rkobbe/PHY-2200-Profolio/README.md

 [Project 04 Brownian Motion](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/BrownianMotion.ipynb)

-In this project e research the question, How can we model Brownian Motion by simulating a pollen particle in water?
+In this project we researched the question, how can we model Brownian Motion by simulating a pollen particle in water?
 We learn about the effects of Brownian Motion and how it came into effect.

 # Citations and Acknowledgements